maxlieblich/math126/src/syllabus.md

 **Work/exams/fun:** All homework will be done through [webassign](https://www.webassign.net/washington/login.html).
 Dr. Taggart has also written a description of [how to use it](http://www.math.washington.edu/~taggart/m126/howtowebassign.html).

 -   The biweekly **homework assignments** will be due on Tuesdays and Thursdays, through webassign. ***Late homework will not be accepted.***
--   You will keep a **weekly calculus journal** online.
-Each week, you will write an entry describing how the material you are learning about appears in your lives.
+-   You will keep a **calculus journal** online.
+You will periodically write an entry describing how the material you are learning about appears in your lives.
 For example, you might make a toy model of the terrain between your room/apartment and class and try to estimate the total number of meters you actually walk (accounting for elevation changes) to get here.
-Etc.
+Etc. Due dates will be described in Piazza.
 -   Occasional **quizzes** will be very short multiple choice quizzes that are meant to help you keep up with the course.
 They will happen sporadically, if at all.
--   The two **midterm tests** will take place on the dates specified in the schedule popup (the small calendar icon) on the [course site](http://www.math.washington.edu/~lieblich/Math126/all.html) and in the "schedule" section of the Resources tab on Piazza.
+-   The two **midterm tests** will take place on the dates specified in the
+-   "schedule" section of the Resources tab on Piazza.
 No make-up exams will be given.
 Rules for the exams will be specified on Piazza.
 -   The **final exam** will contain questions from all the topics covered in the course, and will be held on a date specified in